oluwafenyi/bitbotcket/README.md

     * `SLACK_TOKEN`: Obtained above
     * `SLACK_CHANNEL`: Channel name where you want the bot to write updates to.
     * `WHEN_TO_RUN`: The time of day when you want the script to run in a HH:MM format.
-Note that the time used is local to the server where this script runs.
+Note that the time used
+    * `RUN_IMMEDIATELY`: Set this to anything to disable scheduling and run the script right away (for testing) is local to the server where this script runs.
 Docker containers are usually timed in UTC+0
 * Build and run with docker:
 `docker build -t bitbotcket:latest . && docker run -it bitbotcket:latest`